intel/libvpl/doc/spec/source/programming_guide/VPL_prg_hw.rst

 ..
 SPDX-FileCopyrightText: 2019-2020 Intel Corporation
 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0
+..
+  Intel® Video Processing Library (Intel® VPL)
 .. _hw-acceleration:

 =====================
 Hardware Acceleration
 =====================

-oneVPL provides a new model for working with hardware acceleration while continuing to support hardware acceleration in legacy mode.
+|vpl_short_name| provides a new model for working with hardware acceleration while
+continuing to support hardware acceleration in legacy mode.

 --------------------------------------------
 New Model to Work with Hardware Acceleration
 --------------------------------------------

-oneVPL API version 2.0 introduces a new memory model: internal allocation where oneVPL is responsible for video memory allocation.
-In this mode, an application is not dependent on a low-level video framework API, such as DirectX\* or the VA API, and does not need to create and set corresponding low-level oneVPL primitives such as `ID3D11Device` or `VADisplay`.
-Instead, oneVPL creates all required objects to work with hardware acceleration and video surfaces internally.
+|vpl_short_name| API version 2.0 introduces a new memory model: internal allocation where
+|vpl_short_name| is responsible for video memory allocation.
+In this mode,
+an application is not dependent on a low-level video framework API, such as DirectX\* or the VA-API, and does not need to create and set corresponding low-level |vpl_short_name| primitives such as `ID3D11Device` or `VADisplay`.
+Instead,
+|vpl_short_name| creates all required objects to work with hardware acceleration and video
+surfaces internally.
 An application can get access to these objects using :cpp:func:`MFXVideoCORE_GetHandle` or with help of the :cpp:struct:`mfxFrameSurfaceInterface` interface.

-This approach simplifies the oneVPL initialization, making calls to the :cpp:func:`MFXVideoENCODE_QueryIOSurf`, :cpp:func:`MFXVideoDECODE_QueryIOSurf`, or :cpp:func:`MFXVideoVPP_QueryIOSurf` functions optional.
+This approach simplifies the |vpl_short_name| initialization, making calls to the :cpp:func:`MFXVideoENCODE_QueryIOSurf`, :cpp:func:`MFXVideoDECODE_QueryIOSurf`, or :cpp:func:`MFXVideoVPP_QueryIOSurf` functions optional.
 See :ref:`Internal Memory Management <internal-mem-manage>`.